-Thanks to invention of Trackman and other flight simulators, we have learned a great deal about how different angles and relationships between the swing and the club produce various ball-flights.
+Thanks to the invention of Trackman and other flight simulators, we have learned a great deal about how different angles and relationships between the swing and the club produce various ball-flights.
 For the longest time, golf instructors taught their students that the club-path determined the starting direction of the golf ball rather than the club-face.
-Like all works of science, we correct our previously held assumptions over time, and decided to “invent” the “new ball flight laws” as a result of launch monitor data.
-Of course physics doesn’t change over time, so these are far from “new.”
+Like all works of science, we correct our previously held assumptions over time and decided to “invent” the “new ball flight laws” as a result of launch monitor data.
+Of course, physics doesn’t change over time, so these are far from “new.”
 Nevertheless, the golf world has gotten the point, and we now understand that the club-face is responsible for the starting direction of the golf ball rather than club-path.

 Before I get too far, let me start by defining each component individually:

 Definition (according to Trackman): “the horizontal orientation of the clubface at the center-point of contact between the club and ball at the time of maximum compression”

 This is essentially the angle of the face in relation to the straight-line base of the inclined plane as shown in the picture below: